Saul-Gonzalez3/Saul-Gonzalez3/README.md

 I'm currently a student at Codeup, where they teach students all the technical skills to become a data scientist.

-I'm currently learning about SQL.
+I'm currently learning about python.

 ⚡ Fun fact: ...
 I'm a huge sports fan, particularly the Philadelphia Eagles, and I'd like to work for that organization one day!
 <!--